fmurat17/BLG223E-DataStructersHWs/README.md

 # BLG223E-DataStructersHWs
-Homework codes from Data Structers course written by using C++.
+Homeworks from Data Structers course written with C++.